ClonyPDF home

 Can I use the same photo for a US visa and a Philippine passport application?

-No. The dimensions are different — 2x2 inches for the US versus 35x45mm for the Philippines — so a photo cropped for one will not fit the other's specification, even with the same source image.
+No. The dimensions are different — 2x2 inches for the US versus 35x45mm for the Philippines — so a photo cropped for one will not fit the other's specification, even from the same source image, because one is square and the other is a 7:9 portrait.

 What's the difference between a passport photo and a visa photo for the Philippines?